-- 6.2.1 On hearing a report of suspected abuse, the JigsawPlus DSL should listen carefully.
-S/he should reassure the member of staff that they have done the right thing by raising the alert. - 6.2.2 Advise the member of staff on any immediate action needing to be taken to make the person safe. - 6.2.3 Within 24 Hours the JigsawPlus DSL should: - Consider the risk issues and action to be taken, and accurately record this assessment - If the incident is very minor, they should decide whether it can be investigated and dealt with internally - If the vulnerable adult expresses a wish for their concerns not to be pursued, then this should be respected wherever possible.
+- 6.7 On hearing a report of suspected abuse, the JigsawPlus DSL should listen carefully.
+They should reassure the member of staff that they have done the right thing by raising the alert. - 6.8 Advise the member of staff on any immediate action needing to be taken to make the person safe. - 6.9 Within 24 Hours the JigsawPlus DSL should: - Consider the risk issues and action to be taken, and accurately record this assessment - If the incident is very minor, they should decide whether it can be investigated and dealt with internally - If the adult at risk expresses a wish for their concerns not to be pursued, then this should be respected wherever possible.
 However, decisions about whether to act in accordance with the person's wishes must take into account the level of possible risk both to the individual and others, and the capacity of the person to understand the decision to be made and its consequences, and whether an advocate might be necessary.
-It may be necessary to override their wish not to proceed, but such a decision and the reasons for it should be accurately recorded. - Report the incident to the Police if a criminal offence appears to have been committed - Refer to the Multi Agency Safeguarding Hub (MASH) - Consider internal disciplinary action including the need for suspension if it is suspected that a member of staff or volunteer has committed the abuse - Consider if a referral to DBS is necessary - Record reasons for any variation on timescales - Ensure that the Support Services Director is aware of all incidences - 6.2.4 Potential on-going action for the organisation - Participate in Police and/or Trust investigation - Attend Strategy Meeting, Case Conference and Review meetings as required - Ensure liaison between Police and Human Resources - Continue internal management investigation and seek HR advice on implications of employment legislation including DBS - Ensure staff member(s) implicated in the alleged abuse receive(s) necessary support - 6.2.5 Surrey Safeguarding Adults Board (SSAB) are the lead agency in the coordination of safeguarding investigations.
-Please refer to Surrey Safeguarding Adults Board Policy and Procedure, Section 2 Safeguarding Adults Procedures for detailed information about the Safeguarding Adults investigation. - 6.2.6 Other organisations may also be involved in the investigation of safeguarding cases: - A police investigation will usually take place where a crime is thought to have been committed
+It may be necessary to override their wish not to proceed, but such a decision and the reasons for it should be accurately recorded. - Report the incident to the Police if a criminal offence appears to have been committed - Refer to the Multi Agency Safeguarding Hub (MASH) - Consider internal disciplinary action including the need for suspension if it is suspected that a member of staff or volunteer has committed the abuse - Consider if a referral to DBS is necessary - Record reasons for any variation on timescales - Ensure that the Support Services Director is aware of all incidences - 6.10 Potential on-going action for the organisation - Participate in Police and/or Jigsaw investigation - Attend Strategy Meeting, Case Conference and Review meetings as required - Ensure liaison between Police and Human Resources - Continue internal management investigation and seek HR advice on implications of employment legislation including DBS - Ensure staff member(s) implicated in the alleged abuse receive(s) necessary support - 6.11 Surrey Safeguarding Adults Board (SSAB) are the lead agency in the coordination of safeguarding investigations.
+Please refer to Surrey Safeguarding Adults Board Policy and Procedure, Part 2 Safeguarding Adults Procedures for detailed information about the Safeguarding Adults investigation. - 6.12 Other organisations may also be involved in the investigation of safeguarding cases: - A police investigation will usually take place where a crime is thought to have been committed

-• Provider organisations may be asked by SSAB to lead set parts of the investigation
+Provider organisations may be asked by SSAB to lead set parts of the investigation

-6.3 Reporting a Safeguarding Issue to Surrey Adult Services
+Reporting a Safeguarding Issue to Surrey Safeguarding Adults Board